 Faculty Innovation Grants is our flagship program.
-Since its inception in 2007, one hundred and fifty teachers, counselors, librarians, and academic club advisors have received grants of up to $1,000 each from FOCRLS for innovations that have enhanced learning and supported students from across every department — from biology to photography, fine arts to culinary arts, special needs programs to author visits and audiobooks, cultural and service learning experiences from Boston to Turkey, Tanzania, and the Dominican Republic.
-Click link for a list of all Faculty Innovation Grants awardees from 2007 to 2016.
+Since its inception in 2007, one hundred and ninety-one teachers, counselors, librarians, administrators, and club advisors have received grants of up to $1,000 each from FOCRLS for innovations that have enhanced learning and supported students from across every department — from biology to photography, fine arts to culinary arts, special needs programs to author visits and audiobooks, cultural and service learning experiences from Boston to Turkey, Tanzania, and the Dominican Republic.
+Click link for a list of all Faculty Innovation Grants awardees from 2007 through the 2017/18 school year.
 Read articles on faculty grants from the Cambridge Chronicle on 12/29/2011, 1/19/2012, and 6/7/2012.

 Faculty Distinction Awards give seniors each year the opportunity during graduation ceremonies to choose and celebrate the teachers and staff who have made the most significant contribution to their learning and growth while at CRLS.
-Since 2007, thirty-two distinguished faculty awards have been made.
-Read an article on faculty awards from the Cambridge Chronicle on 6/14/2012.
-Read about the 2014 Faculty Distinction Awardees honored on 6/3/2014.
+Since 2007, forty-eight Faculty Distinction Awards have been presented.
+Read about the 2018 Faculty Distinction Awardees here.

 Unsung Heroes Awards are given to outstanding students who are selected from nominations by teachers and deans for their emergence as achievers, based upon academic progress, improved attendance, citizenship, stewardship, and athletic leadership during the previous term.
-In the years since this program was launched in 2008, three hundred and twenty-eight Unsung Heroes (4 students in each of 4 Learning Communities each academic term) have been recognized!
+In the years since this program was launched in 2008, over 500 Unsung Heroes (4 students in each of 4 Learning Communities each academic term) have been recognized!

-Student Travel Fellowships have been awarded to fifty-seven students since 2010.
+Student Travel Fellowships have been awarded to sixty-five students since 2010.
 Friends of CRLS has provided funds to academically-qualified “fellows” from low-income families to participate in school-sponsored cultural, service-learning, and club-based group trips to New York, England, France, Spain, Turkey, Tanzania, Panama, El Salvador, the Dominican Republic, the Island School in the Bahamas, the Galapagos Islands, Peru, and Cuba.
-Awardees for 2018 will travel to Costa Rica, Ecuador & the Galapagos Islands, Ireland, and France — Click Here to learn more.
+Awardees for 2018 traveled to Ecuador & the Galapagos Islands and Ireland & England.
+Click Here to learn more.
 The 2019 application will be posted at the beginning of the new school year.